KohaILS/koha-manual-zh-cn/source/webservicespreferences.rst

 Default: Disable

 Asks: \_\_\_ embedding of item data when automatically updating OAI-PMH sets.
-NOTE: This needs :ref:`OAI-PMH:AutoUpdateSets` syspref to be enabled.
+NOTE: This needs :ref:`OAI-PMH:AutoUpdateSets` system preference to be enabled.

 Values: